 TraffickSTOP (Signs to Observe and Prevent) is a program designed to educate high school students on identifying and preventing human trafficking.
-TraffickSTOP takes a proactive approach in educating students on the realities of sex and labor trafficking and provides them with a safe environment to discuss and learn about the crime.
+TraffickSTOP takes a proactive approach in educating students on the realities of sex trafficking and labor trafficking and provides them with a safe environment to discuss and learn about the crimes.

-TraffickSTOP is a voluntary extracurricular activity designed for a small group of students to engage their School Resource Officers (SROs), other program facilitators, and those in the community to learn about human trafficking and the impact it may have on their peers, school, community, and themselves.
+TraffickSTOP is a voluntary extracurricular activity designed for a small group of students to engage with their School Resource Officers (SROs), other program facilitators, and those in the community to learn about human trafficking and the impact it may have on their peers, school, community, and themselves.
 TraffickSTOP consists of 12 meeting plans with student-led interactive discussions, culminating in an awareness week with activities and events created by students to bring information to the larger student body.
 The National White Collar Crime Center (NW3C), in partnership with the International Association of Chiefs of Police (IACP) and the National Association of School Resource Officers (NASRO), has developed a toolkit containing the curriculum, materials, and resources that have been implemented in select pilot schools.
+Pilot schools implemented the program with groups ranging from 5 to 50 students.

 Primary facilitators for the TraffickSTOP program are SROs and other local law enforcement representatives.
 The curriculum may be co-facilitated by social workers, guidance counselors, teachers, and others who have experience with delivering training on human trafficking, or those who have frequent interactions with students to whom the program will be provided.
-NW3C provides an on-boarding training for participating schools that will provide the facilitator(s) with access to all materials and resources needed to
+NW3C provides an on-boarding training for participating schools that will provide the facilitator(s) with access to all materials and resources needed to successfully implement the program.

 TraffickSTOP may be supported by local Enhanced Collaborative Model (ECM) Task Forces to Combat Human Trafficking.
 Task force members may participate in curriculum delivery and assist with awareness week activities and events.
-The TraffickSTOP program was piloted in one school during the 2021-2022 school year and four additional schools during the 2022-2023 school year.
-NW3C provides program assistance to pilot schools and additional sites during the successfully implement the program.
+NW3C has provided program assistance to ten pilot sites and may support additional sites during the project period.